Exotic aromatic B-series for the study of long time integrators for a class of ergodic SDEs: Construction of high order integrators

 In \eqref{equation:sde}, we assume $f=f_1+f_2$ and we consider partitioned integrators that apply different numerical treatments to each $f_i$.
-We explain is this section how to extend the exotic aromatic B-series formalism to compute order conditions for such partitioned integrators.
+We explain in this section how to extend the exotic aromatic B-series formalism to compute order conditions for such partitioned integrators.
 The advantage is to treat differently each part of $f$ according to their properties.
 For example, if $f_1$ is stiff and $f_2$ is non-stiff, one would like to apply an implicit method to $f_1$ and an explicit method for $f_2$ (IMEX methods).

-We follow here the formalism of \cite[Sect.\ts III.2]{Hairer06gni} for bi-coloured B-series, called P-series.
+Here we follow the formalism of \cite[Sect.\ts III.2]{Hairer06gni} for bicoloured B-series, called P-series.
 We introduce white nodes ; they represent the function $f_2$.
 Black nodes now correspond to $f_1$ but the root still corresponds to $\phi$.
 We call these new forests exotic aromatic P-forests.
 There are two slight changes in the computation rules compared to the non-partitioned case: \begin{itemize} \item Simplification rule: if $f_1=\nabla V_1$ and $f_2=\nabla V_2$ are both gradients, then

 Furthermore, the node $B$ can be replaced by an aromatic root or a white node. \item The operator $\LL$ is now written as

 \end{itemize} In addition to the partitioning of the method, one can also add a postprocessor.
 The results of Section \ref{section:formal_ipp}, \ref{section:Runge_Kutta} and \ref{postprocessed integrators} are straightforwardly adapted to the P-forests.